dusk-network/docs-public/src/content/docs/itn/erc20-staking.md

 ![Approve the contract.](../../../assets/itn/approve.png)

 Your wallet will ask you to sign the transaction.
 Triple check you're doing this for the right staking contract!
+The staking contract can be found [here](https://etherscan.io/address/0x4ab6ffa52460979dde1e442fb95f8bac56c3adc3).
+The Dusk token [here](https://etherscan.io/token/0x940a2db1b7008b6c776d4faaca729d6d4a4aa551).

 ## Step 4 - Stake
 After the approval transaction has gone through, click on the `Stake` button to stake your DUSK.
 Optionally, if you also want to receive the equivalent amount of your stake on ITN2, provide a DUSK address in the input field.
 You can create a DUSK address through our [web wallet](https://wallet.dusk.network/).